 During the Second World War, Cypriots in Britain were called up to join the forces, whilst in Cyprus, the Cyprus Regiment was formed which men joined voluntarily.
 Cypriots from Britain fought mainly in northern Europe, whilst Cypriots from Cyprus fought mainly in Italy and Egypt.
 Cypriot mothers with babies, or children by themselves, were evacuated out of London, some as far as Yorkshire, Bedford and Northamptonshire.

 The majority of Cypriots came as a wave to Britain in the mid to late 50s and early 60s.
 They came for a variety of reasons – economic, education, to escape the political situation in Cyprus.
 Cypriots began to form organisations and associations to preserve their identity and create a stronger sense of community.
 Many of the Federation’s current member associations were established in the 1950s.
 The lack of housing following the terrible bombings of the Second World War meant many Cypriots began to move to the boroughs north of Camden – namely Islington, Hackney and eventually in the early 60s, Haringey, as well as a number of seaside towns like Margate and Southend.

 After living in the UK for several years and slowly improving their standard of living, a significant number of Cypriot migrants moved back to Cyprus to return to their family villages and live in their home country.
 Many more decided to remain in the UK and formed the close-knit and growing community of Cypriots in the UK.
-The Cypriot community began to began settling into Green Lanes (N4) and Seven Sisters and over the 60s and 70s covered all professions.
-By 1972 the London Borough of Haringey had the highest concentration of Cypriots in the UK, approximately 40,000 out of 200,000 residents.
+The Cypriot community began to began settling into Green Lanes (N4) and Seven Sisters and over the 60s and 70s covered a wide range professions.
+By 1972 the London Borough of Haringey had the highest concentration of Cypriots in the UK – approximately 40,000 out of 200,000 residents.